Ritalee1/Global-Air-Quality-Analysis-Project/README.md

 ```
 ### **4. View Results**
 - Check the generated charts and `report.pdf` for insights.
-- Deploy using Streamlit or Flask for an interactive dashboard.
+- Deploy using Google Colab for an interactive analysis.

 ## **Contributing**
 Pull requests are welcome!
 For major changes, please open an issue first to discuss.